vzhou842/victorzhou.com/content/posts/2019-07-24-intro-to-rnns.md

 - **Machine Translation** (e.g. Google Translate) is done with "many to many" RNNs.
 The original text sequence is fed into an RNN, which then produces translated text as output.
 - **Sentiment Analysis** (e.g. _Is this a positive or negative review?_) is often done with "many to one" RNNs.
 The text to be analyzed is fed into an RNN, which then produces a single output classification (e.g. _This is a positive review_).

 Later in this post, we'll build a "many to one" RNN from scratch to perform basic Sentiment Analysis.
-Onwards!

 ## 2. The How